DSharpPlus/DSharpPlus/docs/articles/analyzers/core.md

 }
 ```

-## Design info DSP0007
+### Design info DSP0007

-Use a pagination method instead of fetching single entities inside of a loop.
+Use a bulk-fetching method instead of fetching single entities inside of a loop.

-The analyzer detected that there are single entities being fetched in a loop.
-Instead, if there is only one entity being requested, put it outside the loop.
-If there are multiple entities, prefer pagination-related methods.
+Fetching single entities individually incurs one request each.
+If there is only one entity being requested, put it outside the loop.
+If there are multiple entities, prefer bulk-fetching methods.

 The following sample will generate DSP0007: